monpetitbeurre/TesModManager/obmm/TMM-readme.txt

 * Added ability to filter file list from BSA browser
 * Data file is now written after each mod creation and activation to minimize loss in case of crash
 * Fixed several fomod scripting issues
+* Fioxed an issue with Darnified UI install

 version 1.5.14
 --------------